jaredmessenger/profanity-filter/README.md

 profanity-filter
 ================

 Python module that replaces inappropriate words with something more PG rated.
+Used in project that allows individuals to text message to sign used in Xmas decorations.

 Uses a line separated file listing bad words as it's source to check if a user submitted something inappropriate.